14 December 2018

 Women in Tech Summit: Be the change you want to see in tech

-Below, you’ll find a brief overview of the summit and some of my thoughts on the role of women in tech.
+Below, you’ll find a brief overview of the Women in Tech Summit summit and some of my thoughts on the role of women in tech.

 It was a great pleasure to have an opportunity to listen to the stories of women who have their own part in changing the world through science and technology.

 Apart from plenary sessions and debates, participants had the possibility to take part in workshops and mentoring sessions.
-In the evening of the first day of the summit, there was a great event organised at Copernicus Science Centre: planetary exhibition and networking session.
+On the evening of the first day of the summit, there was a great event organised at Copernicus Science Centre: planetary exhibition and networking session.

 Current situation of women in tech

 It’s highly important for young women to have role models.
 That’s why women who achieved success in science need to show off.
 Inspiration is needed as it empowers more than any institutional programs.
 Thankfully, the perception is changing.
-We have more women CEO in tech, we can watch the films about the achievements of women in science (i.e.: Hidden Figures) or even… buy LEGO with women astronauts. 😉
+We have more women CEO in tech, we can watch films about the achievements of women in science (i.e.: Hidden Figures) or even… buy LEGO with women astronauts. 😉

 Another problem is that the percentage of women graduating from universities doesn’t mean that the numbers are proportional to the labour market, especially in the high technology sector.
 Women don’t continue their research path and don’t perceive the technology sector as their first career choice.

 Think globally, act locally

 “All the people who are good at what they’re doing and love what they’re doing should be supported.
 Women and men” said Ada Yonath, 2009 Nobel Prize laureate in Chemistry.

 We do not support women but we do support “The Woman”.
 The exact woman with exact skills and potential.
-The issue of women in tech business has its starting point in local companies and communities.
+The issue of women in the tech business has its starting point in local companies and communities.

 The other thing is that we live in a highly diversified world and it is not only about gender but nationality, background and experience.
 Who learns to benefit from what diversity offers will boost the innovation – the essence of the technology sector.

-And at The Software House we highly promote diversity and equality.
+And at The Software House, we highly promote diversity and equality.
 There is a lot of great female programmers, working “keyboard in keyboard” alongside their male colleagues.
 This is who we are and how we work.